katcipis/sophia/notes/books/designing-data-intensive-apps.md

 system/database.
 All transactions will be executed as if they were executed serially, first transaction 1 and then transacation 2.
 That is the abstraction that is provided, although the implementation can vary wildly.

-Implementing this efficiently is challenging and you have 3 overall techniques:
+Implementing this efficiently is challenging and you have 2 overall families of techniques:

-* Just run serially :-)
 * Optimistic Algorithms
 * Pessimistic Algorithms

+### Pessimistic Algorithms

+Pessimistic Algorithms as the name indicates assumes the worse, conflicts will happen all the time so you must avoid them before they happen.

-### Just Run Serially
+#### Just Run Serially

 This seems like a joke, but this is actually how Redis work...and people love Redis =P.
 It is a single thread that executes each operation sequentially.
 So it is a serializable database.
 Of course it doesn't provide complex transactions.
 Actually in a database like this the transactions must be extremelly quick/simple or else you will run into some serious performance issues.

-### Pessimistic Algorithms
+#### 2PL Two Phase Locking

+This is a very classical algorithm and was implemented on databases for decades.
+It involves an initial locking phase were all locks are acquired, transaction is executed, then all locks are released.
+For long transactions on the same dataset the penaly for 2PL can be quite steep, but it can perform well under the right circumstances and it is reasonably simple.

+Another major drawback of using locks this way is that systems designed like this are intrinsically susceptible to deadlocks.
+Systems using 2PL need deadlock detection mechanisms and transaction aborting to work properly.

 ### Optimistic Algorithms